awsdocs/amazon-redshift-developer-guide/doc_source/t_Analyzing_tables.md

 Amazon Redshift continuously monitors your database and automatically performs analyze operations in the background\.
 To minimize impact to your system performance, automatic analyze runs during periods when workloads are light\.

 Automatic analyze is enabled by default\.
-To disable automatic analyze, set the `auto_analyze` parameter to **false** by modifying your cluster's parameter group\.
+To turn off automatic analyze, set the `auto_analyze` parameter to **false** by modifying your cluster's parameter group\.

 To reduce processing time and improve overall system performance, Amazon Redshift skips automatic analyze for any table where the extent of modifications is small\.